Nexmo/nexmo-developer/_partials/stitch/guides/enable-audio/javascript.md

 # Getting Started with Nexmo In-App Voice for JavaScript

-In this guide we'll cover adding audio events to the Conversation we have created in the [simple conversation with events](/stitch/in-app-messaging/guides/utilizing-events/javascript) getting started guide.
+In this guide we'll cover adding audio events to the Conversation we have created in the [simple conversation with events](/stitch/in-app-messaging/guides/utilizing-events/javascript) guide.
 We'll deal with sending and receiving  media events to and from the conversation.
 ## Concepts

 This guide will introduce you to the following concepts: